Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Property Analyses

-\begin{corollary} If initially the optimization~\eqref{eq:convex-program} is feasible, the proposed algorithm ensures that all robots remain collision-free at all time. \end{corollary} \begin{proof} Since optimization~\eqref{eq:convex-program} is evidently feasible at~$t=t_0$, Theorem~\ref{recursive feasible} shows that it remains feasible for all future time.
+\begin{corollary} If the optimization~\eqref{eq:convex-program} is initially feasible, the proposed algorithm ensures that all robots remain collision-free at all time. \end{corollary}

+\begin{proof} Since optimization~\eqref{eq:convex-program} is evidently feasible at~$t=t_0$, Theorem~\ref{recursive feasible} shows that it remains feasible for all future time.
 As an important constraint~\eqref{eq:convex-program-avoid-k}, the inter-robot collision avoidance is satisfied by any feasible solution.
 In other words, inter-robot collisions are avoided for all robots at all time. \end{proof}